 Note: Applying several filters within a single taxonomy shows the combined results of those filters (using an OR search)

 If you apply filters from two different taxonomies, the criteria selected in all taxonomies must be present to produce hits (AND-search).

 Handling of child items in a node

-When a user executes a query by clicking on a taxonomy item that has child items (narrower terms), FotoWeb will include all narrower terms in the query if there are no more than 25 narrower terms.
-With more than 25 child items, only the clicked node will be included in the query.
+When a user executes a query by clicking on a taxonomy item with child items (narrower terms), FotoWeb does not include the narrower terms in the query.